The Best Medical Alert Watches of 2026: Expert Reviewed

 Our pick for the best medical alert watch

 Medical alert watches can be a great alternative to traditional medical alert devices because they look like regular smartwatches.
 You might feel more comfortable wearing a medical watch since other people won’t be able to tell it’s actually for emergencies.
-And because the most effective medical alert device is the one you wear consistently, choosing a medical alert watch can help increase your sense of safety as you live your life.
+And because the best medical alert device is the one you wear consistently, choosing a medical alert watch can help increase your sense of safety as you live your life.

 But many people are reluctant to wear a medical alert device because of their design.
 They worry the devices make them look older or more frail.1